30% savings for Bethune University | A Case Study

 The Utility Company had been called out to evaluate the problem on several occasions and had always concluded that the surge must have been generated by a lightning strike and that the transformer was not in any way faulty.

-So BEST we’re contacted and Eniscope was installed to record the next power surge.
-It was hoped that it would happen on a clear day, so the Utility Provider couldn’t blame the weather.
+So Best.Energy were contacted and Eniscope was installed to record the next power surge.
+It was hoped that it would happen on a clear day, so the Utility Provider couldn’t blame the weather!

-However, within days of the installation, Eniscope was able to diagnose the root of problem which gone undetected for an incredible five years!
+However, within days of the installation, Eniscope was able to diagnose the root of the problem which had gone undetected for an incredible five years!

 Read on to discover the cause of Bethune University’s energy nightmare…

-"You can not place a value on energy data until it has been acquired and evaluated."
+"You cannot place a value on energy data until it has been acquired and evaluated.
+The true value is in the opportunities that data identifies."

 When the original water chilling equipment was installed, the system was set to perform an automatic system shut down when the chiller reached a certain minimum load.
 The campus engineer was unaware of this setting.